tariqs26/lru-cache/README.md

 # Simple Cache

-Simple lightweight LRU cache implementation using a hashmap and doubly linked list.
+LRU cache implemented with a hashmap and doubly linked list.

 ## Implementation

-Hashmap is used to associate keys with doubly linked list nodes, and doubly linked list to arrange entries according to access recency.
+- **Hashmap**: Associates keys with doubly linked list nodes.
+- **Doubly Linked List**: Manages entries by access recency.

-- New entries are inserted at the head of the list
+  - New entries are inserted at the head.
-- When the cache reaches its maximum capacity the last node (least recently used) accessed by the tail pointer is removed
+  - When the cache is full, the tail (least recently used) entry is removed.
-- Subsequent access to entries results in their relocation to the head of the list, ensuring a continuous update of access recency
+  - Accessing an entry moves it to the head, updating its recency.

 ## Installation